wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/work-cloud-sustainability/includes/calculate-mobile-combustion.md

 ### Report node for distance under the true branch

 Now, you’ll zoom into the report node for distance in the lower-left of the screen.
-You’re still pulling data from the Mobile Combustion source, but now a new set of selections are in the dropdown menus on the right.
+You’re still pulling data from the Mobile Combustion source, but now a new set of selections is in the dropdown menus on the right.

 > [!div class="mx-imgBorder"]
 > [![Screenshot representing report node under true branch where distance, distance unit, EPA calculation history and vechile type is selected.](../media/node-true-branch.png)](../media/node-true-branch.png#lightbox)